Ramsay MacDonald: Zinoviev letter

 On 25 October 1924, just four days before the election, the Daily Mail reported that a letter had come into its possession which purported to be a letter sent from Grigory Zinoviev, the President of the Communist International, to the British representative on the Comintern Executive.
-The letter was dated 15 September and so before the dissolution of parliament: it stated that it was imperative for the agreed treaties between Britain and the Bolsheviks to be ratified urgently.
+The letter was dated 15 September, and so before the dissolution of parliament, it stated that it was imperative for the agreed treaties between Britain and the Bolsheviks to be ratified urgently.
 The letter said that those Labour members who could apply pressure on the government should do so.
 It went on to say that a resolution of the relationship between the two countries would "assist in the revolutionising of the international and British proletariat ... make it possible for us to extend and develop the ideas of Leninism in England and the Colonies".

 The government had received the letter before its publication in the newspapers.
-It had protested to the Bolsheviks' London chargé d'affaires and had already decided to make public the contents of the letter with details of the official protest but it had not been swift-footed enough.
-Historians mostly agree the Zinoviev letter was a forgery, but it closely reflected attitudes current in the Comintern.
+It had protested to the Bolsheviks' London chargé d'affaires and had already decided to make public the contents of the letter with details of the official protest, but it had not been swift enough.
+Historians mostly agree that the Zinoviev letter was a forgery, but it closely reflected attitudes current in the Comintern.

-In opposition (1924–1929)
+In Opposition (1924–1929)

-On 29 October 1924, the 1924 United Kingdom general election was held and the Conservative Party under Stanley Baldwin won a landslide victory.
-In the event the Zinoviev letter had little effect, as the Labour vote actually increased.
-It was the collapse of the Liberal Party that led to the Conservative landslide.
-However, many Labourites for years blamed their defeat on the Letter by misunderstanding the political forces at work.
+On 29 October 1924, the 1924 United Kingdom general election was held and the Conservative Party under Stanley Baldwin was returned decisively, gaining 155 seats for a total of 413 members of parliament.
+This was a landslide victory against the Liberals, who lost 118 seats (leaving them with only 40); their vote fell by over a million.

-Despite all that had gone on, the result of the election was not disastrous for Labour.
-The Conservatives were returned decisively, gaining 155 seats for a total of 413 members of parliament.
-Labour lost 40 seats, but held on to 151.
-The Liberals lost 118 seats (leaving them with only 40) and their vote fell by over a million.
+For Labour, the result was a defeat, not a disaster, holding on to 151 seats and losing 40.
 The real significance of the election was that the Liberal Party, which Labour had displaced as the second-largest political party in 1922, was now clearly the third party.
+Labour had put up more candidates than in 1923, and its total vote increased, suggesting that the Zinoviev letter had little effect.
+But for years, many Labourites blamed their defeat on the Letter, through misunderstanding the political forces at work.